Crimes Act 1961

 You could also call this:

-When you look at the Crimes Act 1961, there are some extra rules that help with the change.
+When you look at the Crimes Act 1961, there are some extra rules that help with the change to new laws.
 These rules are called transitional, savings, and related provisions.
-They are part of the act because of s 4A.
+They are part of the law because of section 4A.

-You need to understand what happens when a law changes.
-The law change is called the Crimes Amendment Act 2019.
-This law came into force on a certain date, which is called the repeal date.
-If something happened before the repeal date, the old rules still apply.
-For example, if someone did something wrong before the repeal date, they might still be protected from being charged.
+You need to understand what "repeal date" means.
+It is the date when the Crimes Amendment Act 2019 starts.
+If something happened before this date, some old rules still apply.
+For example, if someone did something to help their spouse or civil union partner before the repeal date, they might still be protected from being prosecuted.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.